Back to blog

 5. Merge findings, pick the real ones, add to the plan.

-This only works because the prescriptive doc is a currency of intent.
+This works because the prescriptive doc is a currency of intent.
 Mark's words: "It's just a currency to exchange the principle without having to re-explain it.
 It's just documentation, you know?"
+Documentation that carries decision authority.
+Hand a sub-agent a link, and every agent who reads it inherits the same laws.

-Descriptive docs don't work as currency.
-A CLAUDE.md describing your project layout isn't something you hand an agent and say "check every file for violations" — there's nothing to violate.
-It's a map, not a constitution.
-A prescriptive contract is a constitution.
-You can audit any code against it and get a binary answer.
+A descriptive CLAUDE.md doesn't work as currency.
+It's a map.
+There's nothing to violate.
+A prescriptive contract is a constitution: you can audit any code against it and get a binary answer.

-Artifact permissions in our codebase need to fire in the WebSocket layer, the HTTP API, the background poller, the chat handler, the tool dispatcher, the resolver, the caching layer — ten different folders.
+This is also why folder-scoped rules (cursor rules per directory, CLAUDE.md per module) don't catch the drift that hurts most.
+Artifact permissions in our codebase fire in the WebSocket layer, the HTTP API, the background poller, the chat handler, the tool dispatcher, the resolver, the caching layer.
+Ten folders.
 A folder-scoped rule says "if you're in this folder, do this."
-It can't say "if you're doing this thing, do this — no matter where you are."
+It can't say "if you're doing this thing, do this, no matter where you are."
+The contract has to be addressable by the name of the concern.
+The file path can't carry it.

 Six months later, forty places handle permissions differently.
-None agree on what a "viewer" is.
+None agree on what a viewer is.
 A permission change that should be a single-line gateway edit is now a forty-file refactor.
-The agent that "fixes" it will generate forty patches — in forty slightly different ways.
+The agent asked to fix it generates forty patches, in forty slightly different ways.

-The same pattern shows up in non-coding agents.
-A support agent whose instructions describe the refund policy ("we typically offer refunds within 30 days") will interpret "typically" differently in every edge case.
-A support agent whose instructions prescribe the policy ("refunds are issued for requests within 30 days of purchase.
+Same pattern outside code.
+A support agent whose instructions describe the refund policy ("we typically offer refunds within 30 days") interprets "typically" differently in every edge case.
+A support agent whose instructions prescribe ("refunds are issued for requests within 30 days of purchase.
 No exceptions without manager approval.") gives you a binary to audit against.
+The fix is to write the contract down.

 Here's why this matters beyond drift prevention.

 The number of well-defined prescriptive contracts in your system sets the ceiling on how much autonomy you can grant your agents.
-Two contracts?
-Agents operate safely on two concerns.
+Two contracts, agents operate safely on two concerns.
 Ten contracts, ten safe concerns.
-Fifty contracts covering every cross-cutting invariant, and now you can seriously think about agents doing work that gets auto-reviewed by other agents against the contracts — with a human involved only when a contract needs to change.
+Fifty contracts covering every cross-cutting invariant, and you can seriously think about agents doing work that gets auto-reviewed by other agents against the contracts, with a human involved only when a contract needs to change.

 Mark's North Star: "An architecture of contracts where agents are free to build as long as they check the contracts.
 Then when we get a pull request from an agent, another agent checks contract compliance."

-This isn't limited to code.
-It's the same pattern for any agent system.
-If your sales agent has prescriptive rules about pricing authority, it can negotiate autonomously within those boundaries.
-If your ops agent has prescriptive rules about escalation thresholds, it can triage without a human until it hits the boundary.
+The same pattern holds outside code.
+A sales agent with prescriptive rules about pricing authority can negotiate inside those boundaries.
+An ops agent with prescriptive escalation thresholds can triage until it hits the boundary.
 The contracts are the autonomy.

-If your agents are drifting — reinventing solutions, inconsistently applying rules, producing work you keep correcting the same way:
+If your agents are drifting (reinventing solutions, applying rules inconsistently, producing work you keep correcting the same way):

 2. Write the prescriptive doc.
 State invariants as laws.
 "All X go through Y. No direct Z anywhere."
-Not "we usually" or "most of the code does."
+Drop "we usually" and "most of the code does."

 3. List anti-patterns with concrete wrong-way / right-way examples.
 Every anti-pattern should be a mistake that actually happened.